Contact / About ATCA

 |Lynne Magor-Blatch, Executive Officer|

 Lynne was first appointed to the position of Executive Officer of the ATCA in June 2009.
-This is a part-time position, which she holds concurrently with appointments as Associate Professor at the Universities of Wollongong and Canberra.
+This is a part-time position, which she holds concurrently with an appointment as Associate Professor at the University of Wollongong, School of Psychology.
 Lynne trained initially as an art teacher, before becoming a psychologist with degrees in Forensic and Clinical Psychology.
 She commenced training in TCs in the United Kingdom in 1974, working at both Alpha House in Portsmouth and the Ley Community.
 In 1979 Lynne commenced working with TCs in Australia, developing programs for adults and families.

 |Eric Allan, Chair|